-On Easter morning we’d wake up to find colorful hard boiled eggs all over our tiny dining room and living room.
-Daddy would hide them over and over again to the delight of my sister, Diane and me.
-We’d find one behind a figurine, in a tea cup or behind sheet music on the upright piano.
-Then, after breakfast, we’d excitedly change into our fancy Easter dresses and hats and drive downtown to church.
+After breakfast we’d excitedly change into our fancy Easter dresses and hats and drive downtown to church.
 We’d scoot into a pew in the grand and beautiful historic Presbyterian church in Mobile, Alabama.
-I’d thrill to the sound of the loud melodious organ playing Jesus Christ is risen today, Hallelujah!
-If we’d sung that song 100 times it wouldn’t have been too much for me.
-Chills ran through me each time.
+I’d thrill to the booming sound of the melodious organ playing Jesus Christ is risen today, Hallelujah!
+If we’d sung that song 10 times, I wouldn’t have minded.
+Chills ran through me.
 I loved Easter.
 It coincided perfectly with spring, when the whole world came alive.
-The dead tree branches of the Bradford pear and Kwanzan cherry trees burst forth with new blossoms.
+The dead branches of the Bradford pear and Kwanzan cherry trees burst forth with new blossoms.
 The sticks of bare azalea bushes popped in blooms of fuchsia, lavender and salmon.

-I always believed in God and I accepted whatever my Sunday School teacher taught, including the story of Jesus coming back to life after He died.
-It wasn’t until many years later that I understood what Easter meant to me.
+I always believed in God and I accepted whatever my Sunday School teacher taught, including the story of Jesus coming back to life after death.
+Not until years later did I understand what Easter meant to me.
 Honestly, I’m still learning how His resurrection impacts my life.

 The apostle Paul wrote in 1 Corinthians 15:17-19: